- Sometimes, Windows 10 won't recognize the headphones no matter what you do.

 This is one of the simplest ways to resolve the Windows 10 won’t recognize headphones issue.

 Try on your headphones again to see whether this solution works for you.
+Don’t worry, we have more nifty hacks for you to try if the audio jack is not working at all.

 If disabling the front panel jack detection doesn’t fix the Windows 10 won’t recognize headphones issue, try the next solution.

-3. Change default sound format
+3. Change the default sound format

 - Open Control Panel and click on Sound.